DataDog/documentation/content/en/agent/guide/how_remote_config_works.md

 #### Application Performance Monitoring (APM):
 <div class="alert alert-info">This feature is only available in private beta.</div>

 - **Remotely set agent sampling rate**: This features provides you the ability to remotely configure the Datadog Agent to change its trace sampling rates and set rules to scale your organization's trace ingestion according to your needs, without needing to restart your Datadog Agent.
-This feature works across all languages.

 #### Dynamic Instrumentation:
 <div class="alert alert-info">This feature is only available in private beta.</div>